HaomingChen1998/Portfolio-Project/Learning Note/Machine Learning & Statistics/GeoLift/README.md

     - Determine which is the Minimum Detectable Effect to obtain significant results.
     - Align expectations.
 5. GeoLiftMarketSelection() : a function that find which are the best combinations of test and control locations for the experiment.
+My understanding of the difference between correlation and dtw:

+Correlation: You listen to two songs are the same, but one song plays 5 seconds later.
+When you listen to them, they sound different.

+DTW: You listen to two songs are the same, and they play at the same time.
+When you listen to them, they sound the same.

+In the context of a retail industry, let's say a company runs an ad campaign about their tissue papers.
+It's relatively cheap, and it's for everyday use, so you can see the result faster.
+In this case, understanding the effective with a delay might not be important.

+In the context of a healthcare marketing campaign, let's say Pfizer runs an ad campaign about their new medicine, understanding the effectiveness with a delay might be important because healthcare decisions often take longer to decide.
+Ex: talking to their doctors first since no one medication works for all, consult insurance company about the cost, consult with family members if the cost is significant.
+If we do not use DTW in this case, we might conclude that the ad campaign wasn't effective at a city, but in fact, it is effective, but just with a delay.

+Dtw can also be used for anomaly detection (e.g. overlap time series between two disjoint time periods to understand if the shape has changed significantly, or to examine outliers)